chiefenne/GCODE_Viewer_2D/README.md

 # G-code Viewer 2D
-A Python based G-code viewer.
+A Python based G-code viewer for 2D contours.
 It only plots data from the x,y-plane.

 ## Features